Estimating the Magnitude and Phase of Automotive Radar Signals under Multiple Interference Sources with Fully Convolutional Networks: Introduction

 In this paper, we extend our prior work~\cite{Ristea-VTC-2020} by designing a novel fully convolutional network (FCN) \cite{Long-CVPR-2015} that $(i)$ can recover the phase along with the magnitude of radar beat signals and $(ii)$ can cope with multiple non-coherent radio-frequency (RF) interference sources.
-Our network takes as input the real part, the imaginary part and the magnitude of the Short-Time Fourier Transform (STFT) of the beat signal with interference, providing as output the real part, the imaginary part and the magnitude of the range profile, respectively.
-Although our network does not directly estimate the phase, it can be trivially computed from the real and the imaginary parts.
-To our knowledge, we are the first to propose a deep learning model that can accurately estimate the phase, this being a well-known problem, which is often left as future work in related articles~\cite{Fuchs2020}.
-While previous deep learning approaches studied radar interference mitigation with a single interference source \cite{rock2019complex,fan2019interference,mun2018deep,Ristea-VTC-2020}, we aim to address the task under multiple interference sources.
+Our network takes as input the real part, imaginary part and magnitude of the Short-Time Fourier Transform (STFT) of the beat signal with interference, providing as output the real part, imaginary part and magnitude of the range profile, respectively.
+Although our network does not directly estimate the phase, it can be trivially computed from the real and imaginary parts.
+To our knowledge, we are among the few to propose a deep learning model that can accurately estimate the phase, this being a well-known problem, which is often left as future work in related articles~\cite{Fuchs2020}.
+While most deep learning approaches studied radar interference mitigation with a single interference source \cite{Ristea-VTC-2020,fan2019interference,mun2018deep}, we aim to address the task under multiple interference sources.
 To achieve this goal, we generate a large-scale data set that closely replicates the real-world automotive scenario for multiple interference sources, considering up to three interference sources during training and up to six interference sources during inference.
-We compare our approach with two state-of-the-art methods, one based on zeroing \cite{mosarim2010d15,laghezza2019nxp} and one based on fully convolutional networks \cite{Ristea-VTC-2020}, reporting superior results for various evaluation metrics.
-In this paper, we also introduce a new training regime designed to improve the signal-to-noise ratio contained in the weights of a neural network model.
-We compare our novel regime to the widely-adopted dropout~\cite{Srivastava-JMLR-2014}, showing that the former approach helps the neural model to reach a better convergence point.
+We compare our approach with three state-of-the-art methods, one based on zeroing \cite{mosarim2010d15,laghezza2019nxp} and two based on deep neural networks \cite{Ristea-VTC-2020,rock2019complex}, reporting superior results for various evaluation metrics.
+In this paper, we also apply weight pruning \cite{han2015learning,liu2018rethinking}, improving the signal-to-noise ratio contained in the weights of our neural network models.
+We compare our weight pruning to the widely-adopted dropout~\cite{Srivastava-JMLR-2014}, showing that the former approach helps the neural model to reach a better convergence point.
 Furthermore, we release our novel data set as open source, allowing other researchers and engineers to objectively compare their future work on radar interference mitigation.
 Our data set is available for download at: http://github.com/ristea/arim-v2.
 Along with the data set, we also release the code to reproduce our results.